SAP/karma-ui5/README.md

 }
 ```

-Projects can also add report files by itself by setting or enhancing the global `window._$files` array in the executed source code on the following way:
+Projects can also add report files by themselves by setting or enhancing the global `window._$files` array in the executed source code in the following way:
 ```js
 window._$files = window._$files || [];
 window._$files.push({